 Security Groups

-By default, the auto attendant will search for extensions in your entire AzureAD.
-This may include extensions that you do not want to expose to external callers such as executives.
-In order to limit the auto attendant search to approved users, create a security group in AzureAD (this can also be an AD synched group) to exclude the users you do not want the attendant to search and transfer callers to.
+By default, the auto attendant will search for extensions across your entire Entra ID tenant.
+This may include extensions that you do not want exposed to external callers, such as executives.
+To control this, create a security group in Entra ID (or a group synced from on-prem Active Directory using Entra Connect) and use it to exclude the users you don’t want the auto attendant to surface or transfer callers to.

 Once you have created this group, add the members who need to be excluded.